micromaomao/go-ecbpass/README.md

 * Accepts URL, domain is extracted automatically.
 * Automatic 'copy to clipboard' via `xclip`.
 (Linux only)
 * Entirely stateless.
 No backup needed.
-* You immediately realize it if you mistype the master password.
+* A "password hint" which can help you detect typo in your master password.

 Install
 -------